vortext/clj-similar/README.md

 (nearest s #{"a" "b"} 2 :threshold 0.6)
 ;=> (#{"a" "b" "c"})

-;; By default this uses the approximate jaccard-index from the MinHash values ;; You can calculate the exact jaccard indexes instead by passing exact? true (nearest s #{"a" "b"} 2 :threshold 0.6 :exact? true)
+;; By default this uses the exact Jaccard Index
+;; You can calculate the approximate jaccard indexes instead by passing exact? false (nearest s #{"a" "b"} 2 :threshold 0.6 :exact? false)

 ;; The values of the sets can be any Clojure data structure, even other collections (def coll [#{["a"] ["a" "b"]} #{["c" "d"] ["a" "c"]}])